 Red Blood Cells: Indicators of Oxygen-Carrying Capacity and Possible Anemia

 The number and appearance of RBCs can provide valuable information about a child's overall health.
-A low RBC count may indicate anemia, which could be caused by various factors such as iron deficiency or chronic diseases.
+Various factors such as iron deficiency or chronic diseases may cause a low RBC count, indicating anemia.
 On the other hand, a high RBC count might signal dehydration or other medical conditions that require further investigation.

 White Blood Cells: Markers of Infection or Inflammation

 An increased WBC count typically suggests that the body is fighting off an infection or dealing with inflammation from another cause, like allergies.
 Conversely, a decreased WBC count might point towards bone marrow problems or autoimmune disorders where the immune system attacks healthy tissues instead of harmful invaders.
-Different types of WBCs are also examined during CBC testing to help pinpoint specific causes behind elevated levels.
+CBC testing also examines different types of WBCs to help pinpoint specific causes behind elevated levels.

 Different Types of White Blood Cells: